Fantasy baseball daily notes for June 11

 First base

-Adrian Gonzalez (L), 37 percent, Los Angeles Dodgers vs. Cincinnati Reds (RHP Tim Adleman): I understand why Gonzalez isn't more frequently owned -- he's scuffling and many first baseman have emerged as worthy of a full-time roster spot in ESPN leagues.
+Adrian Gonzalez (L), 37 percent, Los Angeles Dodgers vs. Cincinnati Reds (RHP Tim Adleman): I understand why Gonzalez isn't more frequently owned -- he's scuffling and many first basemen have emerged as worthy of a full-time roster spot in ESPN leagues.
 However, if your first baseman is getting Sunday off, the veteran Gonzalez is worth a look, enjoying the platoon advantage over a middling righty.
 To his credit, A-Gonz is making contact, he just isn't hitting for the same power he's displayed throughout his illustrious career.

 Second base

-Yangervis Solarte (B), 42 percent, San Diego Padres vs. Kansas City Royals (RHP Jake Junis): Junis impressed as a starter in Triple-A Omaha, earning a big-league promotion.
-The 24-year old righty hasn't enjoyed the same success since his call-up to the majors, though, walking 10 in only 10 1/3 innings.
+Yangervis Solarte (B), 42 percent, San Diego Padres vs. Kansas City Royals (RHP Jake Junis): Junis impressed as a starter in Triple-A Omaha, earning a big league promotion.
+The 24-year-old righty hasn't enjoyed the same success since his call-up to the majors, though, walking 10 in only 10 1/3 innings.
 He's started twice, lasting only 4 2/3 and 3 2/3 stanzas.
 On a day where a parade of bullpen arms is likely, it helps to have a switch-hitter on the other side, especially since the Royals are likely to deploy their lesser arms.

 Third base

 David Freese (R), 7 percent, Pittsburgh Pirates vs. Miami Marlins (LHP Jeff Locke): In between injuries, Locke's been tinkering with a new curveball, with some success.
-Still, Freese is in a favorable spot hitting in the meat of the Bucs order and enjoying the platoon bump as Locke faces his former team.
+Still, Freese is in a favorable spot hitting in the meat of the Bucs' order and enjoying the platoon bump as Locke faces his former team.

 Shortstop